 In retrospect it was brazen and ill advised to just walk up to a journalist and announce himself but that's exactly what he did.

-Hunting for a snack in the fridge, I heard a knock on the door and opened it to find a man with a hopeful expression holding a newspaper clipping.
+I heard a knock on the door and opened it to find a man with a hopeful expression holding a newspaper clipping.

 Oh yeah, he's for real, I thought in bewilderment.
 He landed with a sheepish grin, brushing pine needles out of his clothes and dark brown hair.